Coloured woven willow Roy Youdale, Basketmaker

 Experience

 I started working as a professional basketmaker in 1994.
-I have demonstrated at the Somerset Museum of Rural Life in Glastonbury on a regular basis, at the RHS Gardens at Wisley on several occasions, and normally demonstrate at about 10 craft fairs and shows at which I have a stand each year.
-I work as far as possible to commission and through direct sales at craft fairs.
-Apart from standard orders for the normal range of domestic baskets, I have made a range of unusual items such as a winnowing fan for a medieval exhibit at an Essex museum; radiator cover panels for an old house; a range of different sized willow plates for a local pizzeria; a costume hamper for Glyndebourne; a large plant support for the RHS Education Department stand at the Chelsea Flower Show 1999; and coffins, both for children and adults.
-I also make various sizes of plant supports and have made different kinds of baskets for garden use including hanging baskets and large plant containers.
+I have demonstrated at the Somerset Museum of Rural Life in Glastonbury and at the RHS Gardens at Wisley on several occasions.
+I work almost entirely to commission and have a stand at a couple of craft fairs a year.
+Apart from standard orders for the normal range of domestic baskets, I have made a range of unusual items such as a set of winnowing fans for a schools project run by the Somerset Rural Life Museum; a basket for the 2009 Kensington Gardens production of "Peter Pan"; the motorbike panniers for the "Hairy Bakers" series on BBC 2; a set of "medieval" baskets for the film "Nottingham"; a range of different sized willow plates for a local pizzeria; a costume hamper for Glyndebourne; a large plant support for the RHS Education Department stand at the Chelsea Flower Show 1999; and coffins, both for children and adults.

 Exhibitions

 I have exhibited several times with the Craft Guild of Designer Makers of Bristol and Bath, and with the Somerset Guild of Craftsmen in Martock.
 I also organised a national exhibition of basketry and chair seating at Ashton Court in Bristol in June 1996, with the help and support of the Basketmakers' Association.
+I was invited to show a basket in the Worshopful Company of Basketmakers London exhibition "Basketry Arts Useful & Beautiful" in September 2011.

 Style & Interests